ctrl-alt-del/devenv/ide/pycharm/README.md

 ### PyCharm on Ubuntu
 Download [PyCharm](http://www.jetbrains.com/pycharm/download)

-Once download is down, unzip it and move it to the `/opt/pycharm`, which may require you to have root permission to do so.
+Once download is down, unzip the `.tar.gz` file and rename it to `pycharm`, then move it to the `/opt`, which may require you to have root permission to do so.

 make a symbolic link
 ```sh